 Fires in Alaska rage.
 A hurricane just touched down in Louisiana.
 This week, earthquakes shook the state in California and last night an earthquake near Snohomish rocked the Seattle-area.

 Natural disasters can bring immediate destruction anytime, anywhere.
-The suffering of people from each of these natural disasters is a sad reminder that we can’t always rely on our government or even our communities to provide timely aid should a disaster hit close to home.
+The suffering of people from each of these natural disasters is a sad reminder that we can’t always rely on our government or even our communities to provide timely aid should a disaster hit.

-The reality is the odds that you and your family will experience at least one natural disaster in your lifetime is high.
-In fact, analysts say Seattle is headed for an epic-sized whopper of an earthquake some scientists say could be catastrophic.
+The odds of you and your family experiencing a natural disaster in your lifetime are high.
+In fact, analysts say Seattle is headed for an epic-sized whopper of an earthquake that could be catastrophic.
 But in the face of what seems like an overwhelmingly bleak potential outcome for Seattle’s safety, don’t panic — prepare.

-Here are the five things you can do to prepare yourself and your family for a natural disaster or other emergency.
+Here are the five things you can do to prepare your family for a natural disaster or other emergencies.

 Make sure your neighborhood schools are prepared.
 Most districts around the sound don't provide emergency supplies.
 In fact, at most schools in Seattle and beyond, it’s up to the PTA to keep emergency supplies current and well stocked.
 Check in with your child’s school and any neighboring schools you suspect might be in need and find out what you can do to help them stay up-to-date on emergency supplies and other response efforts.